ceticamarco/dc/man.md

 stack - as well as any other property or feature supported by the main stack - is also supported by the register's stack.

 _Arrays_ are dynamic, homogeneous and private abstract data type associated with a register.
-The underlying data type of a dc array is a hashmap where the index is represented by the map's `key` and the associated value is represented by the map's `value`.
+The underlying data type of dc array is a hashmap where the index is represented by the map's `key` and the associated value is represented by the map's `value`.

 # TYPE SYSTEM
-By default each value of any kind of stack is represented by a string.
+By default, each value of any kind of stack is represented by a string.
 Each operation is in charge to type convert the value before and after their invocation.
 The user can store both numeric and alphanumeric values on the stack.
 The latter using the _macro_ syntax(see below).

 Arrays are homogeneous data structures that implement the same data type of the stack, i.e. the string.